DistributedCollective/Sovryn-Node/README.md

     },
 }

+as well as a telegram bot-token-id if notifications on telegram about new transactions are desired export default "[telegram-bot-token]";
+export default ""; for no notifications

 5. Charge the watcher wallets with RBtc and Doc
 6. Execute util/approval.js to approve the Sovryn smart contract to spend Doc on behalf of the watcher wallets  as well as the swap network contract to spend
 Doc on behalf of the arbitrage wallet.